Limon and Oli

-Limon and Oli is an animated cartoon series for children aged 4–9, created by Salih Memecan.
+Limon and Oli is a Turkish animated cartoon series for children aged 4–9, created by Salih Memecan.
 The series has aired on Disney Junior since 2015 in 110 Europe, the Middle East and Africa countries.
 The show is based on the daily comic strip, Sizinkiler ("Your kind of family"), which has been published in a Turkish national newspaper since 1991.

 Premise

 The television series revolves around the adventures of two anthropomorphic chicken chicks, Limon and Oli, in dealing with school, themselves, neighbors, or others.

 Airing history

 The first season of Limon and Oli was aired as 26 five-minute episodes on Turkish TV, TRT Children's Channel, from 2012 to 2013.
 The next season aired on Disney Junior as 26 seven-minute episodes.
 The second season began in Turkey on Disney Junior, in November 2014, and had reached the airwaves of 110 countries by April 2015.
 Two additional seasons, totaling 52 seven-minute episodes, are slated to air on Disney Junior across those 110 CEEMA countries through 2017.